zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-config-json.md

 The `config.json` configuration file can be used for *run-time* settings of the Zonemaster-GUI, i.e. no rebuild of the installation package is needed.

-Currently, the only supported setting is creating, updating or removing message banner.
-Other types of configuration requires rebuilt of the GUI, and is covered in sibbling documents of this document.
+Currently, the only supported setting is creating, updating or removing a message banner.
+Other types of configuration require a rebuild of the GUI, and are covered in sibling documents of this document.

 ## Finding "config.json"